OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

-    Another example, we also license U-verse video programming from content providers.
+    Another example, we also license video programming from content providers.
 As part of our agreement, we provide them with Metrics Reports.
-These reports contain combined measurements and statistical information related to the number of U-verse TV subscribers who watched or accessed a particular program at a particular time and other similar measurements.
+These reports contain combined measurements and statistical information related to the number of TV subscribers who watched or accessed a particular program at a particular time and other similar measurements.

 ' + '